Mavs get defensive, top Suns 103-94 for 2-1 series deficit

 Paul didn’t have any more turnovers after halftime, but the Suns finally struggled with their shooting when they weren’t turning it over.
 Phoenix shot 45%, ending a run of at least 50% shooting in the playoffs at eight games.

-Jae Crowder scored 19 for Phoenix, but the Mavericks limited the impacted of Devin Booker in much the same way they did Paul.
-Booker scored 18 but was just 2 of 7 inside the 3-point line, and Paul had 12 on just nine shots (five made).
+“I found a way to bounce back tonight,” Brunson said.
+“I just can’t be satisfied with this.
+Sunday’s going to be another brutal game.
+I have to bring the same energy, the same intensity, the same everything.”

-A scrambling Dallas defense was the reason, starting from the opening tip with Reggie Bullock shadowing Paul everywhere.
+A scrambling Dallas defense was the biggest difference, starting from the opening tip with Bullock shadowing Paul everywhere.
 The Mavericks stepped into passing lanes, including when Spencer Dinwiddie tiptoed along the sideline after a steal for a layup in transition.

 Paul had six turnovers in the first 16 minutes, including one when he simply lost the ball out bounds trying to work his way to the basket.
 The only Dallas turnover before halftime was an offensive foul on Doncic, who disliked the call enough to mimic what he thought were flopping movements by Paul.